platformio/platformio-docs/projectconf/sections/platformio/options/directory/cache_dir.rst

 :ref:`piocore` uses this folder to store caching information (requests to PlatformIO Registry, downloaded packages and other service information).

-To reset a cache, please run :ref:`cmd_update` command.
+To reset a cache, please run :option:`pio system prune --cache` command.

 This option can also be configured by the global environment variable :envvar:`PLATFORMIO_CACHE_DIR`.